 An Coimisiún um Chaidreamh san Áit Oibre: - Idirghabháil agus Breithiúnas Le linn Covid19

-However, in the interim, the WRC remains open for business and parties can submit complaints for adjudication using the online complaint form at the following link:
+Complaints for adjudication may be submitted using the online complaint form at the following link:

-The process on How to Refer a Complaint is set out on the following LINK
+The process on How to Refer a Complaint is set out through this hyperlink.

 The WRC will continue to issue Decisions to parties electronically during the current Covid 19 emergency.
 Parties will be contacted by telephone, in advance of the Decision issuing, confirming the email details on record and will be advised that the Decision will issue to that email address within the next 48 hours.
 In the event that the WRC cannot confirm the email details, or either of the parties indicate that it does not have access to the email at the time, the Decision will not issue.
 The Decisions which cannot be issued on this basis, for one reason or another, will issue in the normal fashion when processes return to normal.